yupgup/jonitrythall.com/_posts/2021-02-06-seeking-board-role.markdown

 * Art programs
 * Accessible gardening programs for kids
 * Access to school supplies
-* Parks preservation and connecting kids with nature
+* Park preservation and connecting kids with nature
 * Education around native plants and pollinators

 ## Expertise–What I Can Do For You